somnathshil/practice-web-dev/README.md

-It is a simple practice of html at my beginning.
+It is a simple practice of html at my beginning.It has three html, three css, and two js file.